Paris in the Beginning

 Last week I [begrudgingly] returned from Paris after spending five wonderful days in my favorite city in the world.
 It was a really great trip.
-The perfect blend of seeing friends, participating in planned activities and spontaneous wandering around.
+The perfect blend of seeing friends, participating in planned activities, and spontaneous wandering around.

-It reminded me of my early days in discovering the Paris, the beginnings.
+It reminded me of my early days in discovering Paris, the beginnings.
 I first visited in 1989 with my family.
 We were there for the 200th anniversary of Bastille Day and it was fabulous.

 It ignited the francophile in me and sealed my fate.
 But it was only the initial spark.
 It would be more than a decade before I could begin to immerse myself in Paris.

 When I moved to France to work in Switzerland I made a commitment to take advantage of every weekend, of every holiday to explore Europe and in particular Paris.
 From where we lived behind Geneva, Paris was a five-hour drive.
 For three years Mr. Misadventures and I drove to Paris at least once a month, if not more.

 In the beginning, like any new relationship, it was magical.
 And every trip allowed me to fall deeper in love.
 I think the deeper you fall in the beginning the more you forgive later.

 Since my mother-in-law lived there, some trips included visits to her, or at least meals or a play.
 She lived in a very tiny apartment (par for the course in Paris) and it was nearly impossible to sleep there.
 Instead, we stayed in a little Ibis in Meudon La Fôret.